 - Lunch Buffet at J2, our student dining hall

 - Logistics (payment, parking, permits, etc.)

-For more information about our outreach services or to arrange a visit and tour of our campus, please contact:
+For more information about our outreach services, please contact: